MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-user.md

 ## Clear personalization

-At some point, you might want to undo some or all of the personalization changes that you have made to a page over time.
+At some point, you might want to undo some or all of the personalization changes that you made to a page over time.

 1. On the **Personalizing** banner, choose the **Clear personalization** action.
 2. Choose one of the following options.